-Our device combines a highly coherent bosonic mode with fast tunability of a nonlinear ancillary element, making it an ideal testbed for resonant control protocols.
+Our device combines a highly coherent bosonic mode with fast tunability of a nonlinear auxiliary element, making it an ideal testbed for resonant control protocols.
 We first showcase the efficacy of this control framework by preparing arbitrary superpositions of Fock states with a set of analytical pulses.
 For example, we prepare~$\frac{1}{\sqrt{2}}\left(|0\rangle | +|3\rangle \right)$ (Fig.~\ref{fig:fig3}a) using a pulse sequence consisting of a $\pi/2$-pulse from $|0\rangle$ to $|1+\rangle$ followed by two $\pi$-pulses to $|2-\rangle$ and $|3+\rangle$.
-The frequencies of each transition are determined using standard spectroscopy experiments, and the pulses durations are chosen to maximize the photon-number parity contrast after climbing each step of the JC ladder~\cite{sm}.
-The optimal speed of the adiabatic detuning is calibrated by preparing $|1+\rangle$ on resonance, applying a flux pulse with a smooth, variable-duration ramp until $\Delta = 100\,\textnormal{MHz}$, and then measuring the cavity $|1\rangle$ population with a photon-number-resolved spectroscopy.
-We pick a minimal ramp duration of $200\,\textnormal{ns}$ for which $|1\rangle$ population is maximum.
-We apply the same method to create $\tfrac{1}{2}|0\rangle + \tfrac{\sqrt{3}}{\sqrt{8}}\left( i|2\rangle+ |4\rangle \right)$ (Fig.~\ref{fig:fig3}b), where the phase of the superposition is implemented by simply changing the phase of the pulse addressing this transition.
+The frequencies of each transition are determined using standard spectroscopy experiments, and the pulses durations are chosen to maximise the photon-number parity contrast after climbing each step of the JC ladder~\cite{sm}.
+We calibrate the optimal speed of the adiabatic detuning by first preparing $|1+\rangle$ on resonance, followed by a flux pulse with a smooth, variable-duration ramp until the system is in a strong dispersive regime with $\Delta = 100\,\textnormal{MHz}$.
+We then directly measure the cavity $|1\rangle$ population using the photon-number-resolved spectroscopy and choose a minimal ramp duration of $200\,\textnormal{ns}$ that maximises the population of $|1\rangle$.
+We further showcase the ease of orchestrating arbitrary multi-component superpositions of Fock states by creating $\tfrac{1}{2}|0\rangle + \tfrac{\sqrt{3}}{\sqrt{8}}\left( i|2\rangle+ |4\rangle \right)$ (Fig.~\ref{fig:fig3}b) using the same method.
+The phase of the superposition is implemented by simply changing the phase of the pulse addressing the corresponding transition.
+This technique can be directly used to create arbitrary logical states superpositions in the binomial encoding~\cite{michael_new_2016, laha_arbitrary_2026}.
 The total pulse sequence to prepare the state in Fig.~\ref{fig:fig3}a (b) takes $\textnormal{640}$\,ns ($\textnormal{688}$\,ns), and the corresponding fidelity of the final state is estimated as $\textnormal{93}\pm\textnormal{3}\%$ ($\textnormal{89}\pm\textnormal{2}\%$) from density matrix reconstruction~\cite{krisnanda_demonstrating_2025, krisnanda_experimental_2025}, limited by transmon decoherence~\cite{sm}.